 Sleep deprivation inhibits efficient fat metabolism and increased fat accumulation; predisposes the liver to oxidative stress, phospholipid damage and increases risk of fatty liver disease.
 As a society, we’re chronically sleep deprived and many underestimate the value of restful, uninterrupted sleep not only for a healthy functioning liver, but also for fat loss, hormone balance, brain, mood and memory function, and overall health.

-Rule out underlying infections such as bacterial, fungal, yeast, Candida and parasite infections with a Comprehensive Stool Analysis.
+Rule out underlying infections such as bacterial, fungal, yeast, Candida overgrowth, dybiotic bacteria and parasite

-Consider the healing benefits of acupuncture and acupressure.
-Manipulation to increase bile flow.
+Consider the healing benefits of chiropractic, acupuncture and acupressure.
+Chiropractic manipulation can help to increase bile flow.
 Stimulating certain reflex points can help normalize the flow of bile, even if your gallbladder has been removed.
 Stimulate and massage these areas daily: the web of skin between the thumb and index finger on the right hand, the bottom of the right foot in the mid-area is the reflex point for the small intestine and the rib cage on the right side.